illispi/homeSite/src/data/blog-posts/seinttrack.md

 Link to project demo: [SeinTrack](https://demoseintrack.delvis.org/)

 Point of the project SeinTrack is that you can set how many hours you want to work on whatever project you have, and try to be consistent with it by setting target hours for a day and logging them in them into the app and build a streak.
+Its intended to be self-hosted behind auth proxy.

 It is built as a submission for Solid hack 2024 and voting is ongoing right now.